 This is a small silver-bound pine coffer.
 Each time it is opened, some strange and unpredictable effect results.
-This is determined by rolling 1d12, adding +1 for each time the casket was previously opened.
+This is determined by a random roll on the part of the GamesMaster.
 The effects are:

 1. A tendril of green flame snakes out of the casket to strike a single target within 10m.
 The user can specify the target; if he does not then the flame will double back and hit him.
 Treat this as a Dragonbreath spell.